munimshahriar1/Face-Detection-OpenCV/README.md

 # What is this repo ?
-A simple script that allows the native machine webcam to look for trained images.
+A simple script based on Python 3 that allows the native machine webcam to look for trained images.

 # Dependencies:
 Try to install these modules using pip.
 E.g pip install cv2